David McNally (academic)

 David McNally is an activist and the NEH Cullen Distinguished Professor of History and Business at the University of Houston.
-He was previously (1983-2018) a professor of Political Science at York University in Toronto, Ontario, and was chair of the university's Department of Political Science for several years.
+He was a professor of Political Science at York University in Toronto, Ontario from 1983 to 2018, and was chair of the university's Department of Political Science for several years.
 He is the author of many books and scholarly articles and the winner of the 2012 Deutscher Memorial Award and the 2012 Paul Sweezy Award.

 He has a long history of involvement with and support for social justice movements and organizations.